SyntaxPartnership/mega-man-chronicles/README.md

 - Added more to the options menu.
 - Added graphics for the options menu and stage select.
 - Global options and controls now load when the app starts. if a config file is not present one will be generated.
+- Started on the stage select screen.
+Using a tilemap for the graphics instead of each mugshot being it's own separate object.

 Credits: